 We are encouraged that in the first two months after launching this programme, we have been able to run four online workshops on win-win.
 Two were for independent parish and town councillors, part of the Flatpack Democracy movement.
-One was for parish and town councillors in Herefordshire, part of an initiative called The Great Collaboration.
+One was for parish and town councillors in Herefordshire.
 The last was for worker coops, part of a Virtual Workers Coop Weekend.
 The slides used to introduce Win-Win are here (you can download them to view in PowerPoint).

 Our first briefing on the subject is here.